datacentricdesign/lab/_posts/2019-04-30-com-gatt-notify.md

 twitter_text:
 introduction: In this tutorial we lead you setp-by-step to experience the capabilities of an orientation sensor and set it up on a wheel as a Bluetooth service.
 ---

-In this tutorial we lead you setp-by-step to experience the capabilities of an orientation sensor and set it up on a wheel as a Bluetooth service.

 1. [Orientation Sensor](#1-orientation-sensors)
 2. [Feather Bluefruit](#2-feather-bluefruit)